polymerdao/developer-hub/docs/quickstart/tutorial2.md

     }
 ```

-Note that these are all slight variations of the _standard_ packet callbacks that implement ICS-26.
+Note that these are all slight variations of the _standard_ packet callbacks that implement ICS-26, see [part 1 of the tutorial](tutorial1.md).

 :::tip No channel callbacks